 Keeping your files tidy and accessible is fundamental to running an efficient office.
 Even if you’re a veteran at organizing documents, it still takes time to plan out a filing strategy, a process for categorizing files and sorting them into a folder structure.
 It should take a few seconds to find a document rather than a few minutes or even hours.

-Whenever you take on a new client and need to create a folder structure for their documents, it can take the better part of a day.
-It’s another form of busy work that can take away time you could be spending focusing on the client.
+Whenever you take on a new client and need to create a folder structure for their files, it can take the better part of a day.
+It’s another form of busywork that can take away time you could be spending focusing on the client and organizing client files.

-Zonal OCR is software that processes files and recognizes the text on physical documents that are scanned in as PDFs or uploaded as digital documents.
+Zonal OCR is software that processes files and recognizes the text on physical files that are scanned in as PDFs or uploaded as digital files.
 Zonal OCR can be programmed to not only recognize text but also what kind of form it’s recorded on.

-eFileCabinet can help you create the predefined documents that you most work with when you first get started, but the software allows you to make your own with drag-and-drop boxes you place over a sample document.
+eFileCabinet can help you create the predefined files that you most work with when you first get started, but the software allows you to make your own with drag-and-drop boxes you place over a sample file.

 The next step to making documents filing themselves a reality is the use of folder templates in eFileCabinet.
 A folder template is a pre-made folder structure you can apply to drawers in the eFileCabinet document management system.

 Create templates like you would any folder system with subfolders as well as predefined file names you can add to files later.
 With templates, you don’t just determine the folder structure, but also the security settings such as what users have permission to view and access the folders.
 You’ll also add profile information to the templates which will help it determine how files are sorted within the folder structure.